galaxyproject/planemo/docs/writing_how_do_i.rst

 There is an idiom to supply test data for index during tests using Planemo_.

-To create this kind of test, one simply needs to provide a ``tool_data_table_conf.xml.test`` beside your tool's ``tool_data_table_conf.xml.sample`` file that specifies paths to test ``.loc`` files which in turn define paths to the test index data.
+To create this kind of test, one needs to provide a ``tool_data_table_conf.xml.test`` beside your tool's ``tool_data_table_conf.xml.sample`` file that specifies paths to test ``.loc`` files which in turn define paths to the test index data.
 Both the ``.loc``